philnewm/setup_automation/almalinux9_setup_notes.md

 ## AMD GPU computing driver
 * using radeon software for linux
-* might be available from distro repo rith away - RnD required
+* might be available from distro repo right away - RnD required
 * `amdgpu-install --opencl=rocr --vulkan=amdvlk`
 * reasearch if proprietary vulkan has any benefits over opensource version